jenden/intro-to-git/INSTRUCTIONS.md

 This is more complicated than before.
 We have untracked files *requirements.txt* and *scripts/* and modified file *README.md*.
-Now is a good time to talk about the life cycle of git files.
+Now is a good time to talk about the life cycle of Git files.
 All files we create start out as "untracked" in our working tree.
 When we use `git add` we checkpoint the current contents of the file in the "staging area".
 Then when we are happy with the changes we've staged, we can create a permanent record of those changes by creating a commit.

 <img alt="git-workflow-local" src="images/git-workflow-local.png" width=400px>

-In this commit, we have changes to the README file that git is tracking (because it was previously committed) and new files we have just created.
+In this commit, we have changes to the README file that Git is tracking (because it was previously committed) and new files we have just created.
 Let's add them all to the staging area and commit them.
-We can tell git to add the files by listing them one by one like `git add requirements.txt scripts/update_data.py` or we can tell git to add all files in the current directory using the `.` shorthand.
-Now run git commit like before.
+We can tell Git to add the files by listing them one by one like `git add requirements.txt scripts/update_data.py` or we can tell Git to add all files in the current directory using the `.` shorthand.
+Now run `git commit` like before.

 ```bash
 $ git add .